The tour begins at VBT Headquarters in Bristol, Vermont.

 an included visit.
 Shelburne Museum has a fine collection of more than 150,000

-works in a unique setting made up of 39 exhibition buildings.
-You may also
+works in a unique setting comprising 39 exhibition buildings.
+The museum has

 interesting architecture.
 If you're looking for a bit more cycling, enjoy an